Bill Bergesch: Professional soccer

-Second Tenure With the Yankees
+Second tenure with the Yankees

-Bergesch rejoined the Yankees in 1977 as Director of Scouting.
-He was promoted to Vice President of Baseball Operations – and served in actuality as General Manager in 1983, although he formally retained the previous title.
+Bergesch rejoined the Yankees in 1977 as director of scouting.
+He was promoted to vice president of baseball operations – and served in actuality as general manager in 1983, although he formally retained the previous title.
 Bergesch received 1977 and 1978 World Series rings from this period of engagement with the Yankees.
+Responsible for the conduct of the 1979 draft, Bergesch would leave a mark on the following decade and a half of Yankees baseball by drafting Don Mattingly.